gerstung-lab/ebsurv/README.md

 # ebsurv

-### An R package for multi-state survival analysis under empirical Bayes Cox models.
+### Source code for the R package 'ebsurv', a package for multi-state survival analysis under empirical Bayes Cox models.

 #### Installation